 What Happened After June 30, 2023?

-- The temporary full expensing scheme, which allowed eligible businesses to immediately deduct the full cost of qualifying assets, ended on 30 June 2023.
+- The temporary full expensing scheme, which allowed eligible businesses to deduct the full cost of qualifying assets immediately, ended on 30 June 2023.
 There are no further extension of this scheme.

-- From 1 July 2023, depreciating assets will be required to be written off for tax purposes over their effective lives, as per the standard depreciation rules.
+- From 1 July 2023, depreciating assets must be written off for tax purposes over their effective lives, as per the standard depreciation rules.

-- Assets valued at $20,000 or more (which cannot be immediately deducted) can continue to be placed into the small business simplified pool and depreciated at 15% in the first income year and 30% each income year thereafter.
+- Assets valued at $20,000 or more (which cannot be immediately deducted) can continue to be placed into the small business simplified pool and depreciate at 15% in the first income year and 30% each year thereafter.

 - The provisions that prevent small businesses from re-entering the simplified depreciation regime for five years if they opt-out will continue to be suspended until 30 June 2024.